00111011/HU-SE-Fall2024/README.md

 Welcome to the official repository for the **Software Engineering** course at **Hormozgan University** for the Fall 2024 semester! 🎓✨

 This repository is a space where students showcase their journey in software engineering.
-It includes a variety of  projects and  assignments designed to strengthen their technical skills.
+It includes a variety of  projects and  assignments designed to strengthen their skills.

 Dive into the projects and homeworks below to witness the brilliance of our students' work! 💻🚀